 Unfortunately, there may be a reason an order needs to be canceled.
 In the event this happens, you can notify your customer, provide customer service contact information, and more.

-Even in a world where most orders are placed online and timely pickup and delivery estimates are relied on now, more than ever, a customer may still forget to pick up their order.
+Even in a world where most orders are placed online and timely pickup and delivery estimates are relied on now, more than ever, a customer may still forget to pick up their order at your brick-and-mortar location.
 Use messaging to notify them of their order being ready while also reminding them of the last possible moment you’ll hold their order.

 Take Your Messaging One Step Further